Precision Medicine Research Fellowships at FIMR

 Each student applies to work in a specific lab at FIMR and, thus, must understand the interests and capabilities of participating labs before submitting an application.
 Please refer to this document for a description of participating labs for 2018.

-The online application for the Summer of 2018 will be live November 1st.
-(DO NOT fill out or submit the online application at the Feinstein Institute's website for their own internships--those will not be accepted by this program).
+The online application for the Summer of 2018 is now live - Precision Medicine - Feinstein Institute Fellowship (DO NOT fill out or submit the online application at the Feinstein Institute's website for their own internships--those will not be accepted by this program).
 The application requires a CV, transcripts, faculty recommendation letter, and a list of the top three FIMR labs each student would like to work in.
 All applications must be received by 5 p.m.
 ET on January 15, 2018.

 Awardees will be notified of their selection on or about March 1, 2018.